danpeig/node-red-meshtastic-msg/README.md

 ![Example flow](resources/flow_example.png "Example flow")

 ## Bonus
-The `experiments_meshtastic.js` illustrates how to use the Meshtastic.js library from plain Javascript (No TS, no react, no nothing).
+The `experiments_meshtastic.js` illustrates how to use Meshtastic.js library from plain Javascript (No TypeScript, no React, no compilation, no nothing).

 ## License
 This node was created by [Daniel BP](http://www.danbp.org) ans is available under the MIT license.